peteward44/flavio/README.md

 # flavio
-Really simple package manager for your own private packages hosted on any git or svn server.
+Really simple package manager for your own private packages hosted on any git server.
 No registry or server hosting required.
 Can be used in conjunction with bower/npm

 ## Usage